SAP-samples/teched2023-AD263/exercises/ex0/README.md

 Verify that the Destination CALM\_datacollector\_AD263-XXX ***(replace XXX with your group number)*** is created as shown below.
 Please do not change the destination!
 > [!NOTE]
-> A seperata destination to authenticate the data transfer from the BTP Cloud Foundry Tenant to the SAP Cloud ALM tenant is only required in PaaS scenarios.
-For SaaS scenarios using the Open Telemtry based Data Collection and Routing Infrastructure this is not necessary.
+> A seperate destination to authenticate the data transfer from the BTP Cloud Foundry Tenant to the SAP Cloud ALM tenant is only required in PaaS scenarios.
+For SaaS scenarios using the Open Telemetry based Data Collection and Routing Infrastructure this is not necessary.

 ![](./images/004.png)